 How Breastfeeding Also Benefits Mothers

 The science is in.
 Without a doubt, research study and after research study has shown that breastfeeding helps babies get the best possible healthy start in life.
 It provides them with ideal nutrition and prepares their bodies to better fight off bacteria and viruses that can make them sick.
-It lowers their risk of developing of asthma and allergies, reduces the risk of SIDS and helps prevent childhood obesity, among many other benefits.
+It lowers their risk of developing asthma and allergies, reduces the risk of SIDS and helps prevent childhood obesity, among many other benefits.